 Sebastian Castellanos' detective partner of many years.
 Joseph isn't as headfast as Sebastian and is more analytical, more 'by the books'.
 Sebastian holds a great amount of respect for Oda, though Oda himself finds it difficult to match his own high set of standards he has for himself.
 He is often seen taking notes in his notepad, and because of his long-standing relationship with Sebastian is one of few people who is allowed to call him 'Seb'.

 A junior detective assigned to Sebastian and Joseph as backup for their latest case.
 Kidman is highly observant and rather quiet; she will usually keep her thoughts to herself unless asked.

-A mentally-challenged young man, Leslie means well but his penchant for getting confused can result in him running away from those that are merely trying to help him.
-A strange talent of Leslie's is to be able to unconsciously emulate the thoughts of others.
+A mentally-challenged young resident at Beacon Mental Hospital, Leslie means well but his penchant for getting confused can result in him running away from those that are merely trying to help him.
+A strange talent of Leslie's is to be able to subconsciously emulate the thoughts of others.

 A mysterious robed man, covered in what look to be severe burns in parts of his flesh, and the main antagonist of The Evil Within.
 He seems to have control over most of the oddities and monsters Sebastian is routinely having to defend himself against, while he himself is also seemingly unkillable.

 Detectives Sebastian Castellanos and Joseph Oda, alongside Junior Detective Juli Kidman, are called to the scene of a brutal massacre at the Beacon Medical Hospital.
 Upon arriving they locate a single survivor, to which Sebastian then investigates the CCTV footage.
 He sees a robed man moving at superhuman speeds, killing three police officers.
 As he turns around, the same man ambushes him and Sebastian passes out.